tonytw1/squirrel-detector/README.md

 During lock down we were adopted by the squirrel who frequents our garden.

-Now I'd like to be notified when a squirrel is outside the window, so I built a Raspberry Pi webcam and trained a TensorFlow model to recognise squirrels.
+We wanted to be notified when a squirrel was outside the window, so I built a Raspberry Pi webcam and trained a TensorFlow model to recognise local wildlife.

 I learnt how to retrain an existing TensorFlow object detection model to recognise new objects and how to use that model from my own code.

+The [retrained model](models/squirrelnet_ssd_mobilenet_v2_fpnlite_320x320_coco17_tpu-8) can be reused to detect [various local wildlife](models/squirrelnet_label_map.pbtxt) in webcam images.

 - [Hardware](#hardware)
 - [Detecting motion and capturing images](#detecting-motion-and-capturing-images)